 How Much Do Proofreaders Make?

-The amount of money you can make proofreading varies based on your experience and the type of clients you work for.
-We've looked at job sites to find salary data, and proofreaders make $20-$40 per hour.
+How much online proofreading jobs pay varies based on your experience and the type of clients you work for.
+We’ve looked at job sites to find salary data, and remote proofreading jobs pay $20-$40 per hour on average.

 Here's the data we found: